steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ### Conclusion

-The Lightweight RFC/DD approach is a good way to let the entire company participate in and improve the design of the company's systems.
+The Lightweight RFC/DD approach is a good way to let the entire organization participate in and improve the design of the organization's systems.
-Examples from big software companies such as Google show that this approach works well and can produce good system designs while spreading the knowledge in the company.
+Examples from big software companies such as Google show that this approach works well and can produce good system designs while spreading the knowledge in the organization.

-However, the approach requires active participation of the company's developers or architect's.
+However, the approach requires active participation of people in the organization.
-Not every company is ready for such an approach - this may also originate from a different working style or culture such as a very hierarchical organization or a company with a strong and well-established architecture team that does not want to involve other parties.
+Not every organization is ready for such an approach - this may also originate from a different working style or culture such as a very hierarchical organization with a strong and well-established architecture team that does not want to involve other parties.

 Another challenge for the Lightweight RFC/DD approach is the question about when a DD should be created and how much work should be put into a DD.
-Here, a company needs to allow teams to spend time in writing DD and gathering the feedback.
+Here, an organization needs to allow teams to spend time in writing DD and gathering the feedback.
 If that is not possible, the entire approach may not work well.
 Adaptations to the process may prescribe the when to write a DD and how much time for feedback is allowed.